Pinkerton (album): Recording

-In 1995, a few days before Cuomo left to study at Harvard, Weezer spent two weeks at New York City's Electric Lady Studios, where they had recorded their debut, and tracked the songs "Why Bother?", "Getchoo", "No Other One" and "Tired of Sex".
+In 1995, shortly before Cuomo left to study at Harvard, Weezer spent two weeks at New York City's Electric Lady Studios, where they had recorded their debut, and tracked the songs "Why Bother?", "Getchoo", "No Other One" and "Tired of Sex".
 Weezer hoped to explore "deeper, darker, more experimental stuff" and better capture their live sound.
 They decided against hiring a producer, feeling that "the best way for us to sound like ourselves is to record on our own".
-To give the album a live, "raw" feel, Cuomo, guitarist Brian Bell and bassist Matt Sharp recorded their vocals in tandem around three microphones rather than overdubbing them separately.
+To give the album a live, "raw" feel, Cuomo, the guitarist Brian Bell and the bassist, Matt Sharp, recorded their vocals in tandem around three microphones rather than overdubbing them separately.

 While Cuomo was at Harvard, other Weezer members worked on side projects.
-Sharp promoted Return of the Rentals, the debut album by his band the Rentals, and Bell and drummer Patrick Wilson worked on material for their bands the Space Twins and the Special Goodness.
-In January 1996, during Cuomo's winter break, Weezer regrouped for a two-week session at Sound City Studios in Van Nuys, California, to complete the songs they had worked on in August.
-After recording "El Scorcho" and "Pink Triangle", they separated again while Cuomo returned to Harvard.
+Sharp promoted Return of the Rentals, the debut album by his band the Rentals, and Bell and the drummer, Patrick Wilson, worked on material for their bands the Space Twins and the Special Goodness.
+In January 1996, during Cuomo's winter break, Weezer regrouped for a two-week session at Sound City Studios in Van Nuys, Los Angeles, to complete the songs they had worked on in August.
+The Weezer collaborator Karl Koch said Sound City was "a significant part of the sound".

+After recording "El Scorcho" and "Pink Triangle", they separated while Cuomo returned to Harvard.
 During Cuomo's 1996 spring break, Weezer regrouped at Sound City Studios and recorded "The Good Life", "Across the Sea" and "Falling for You" before Cuomo returned to Harvard for his finals.
 They completed Pinkerton in mid-1996 in Los Angeles.
 Two additional tracks, "I Swear It's True" and "Getting Up and Leaving", were abandoned prior to mixing.